uwplse/synapse/www/popl16-aec/index.md

 so the experiment will complete in about half the time.
 Note that the `parallel-speedup` experiment requires at least 8 cores because it will be using up to 8 threads for a single job.
+Also note that by default,
+the virtual machine is configured to use two of the host machine's cores, so setting `-n` higher than two will not improve actual parallelism.

 ### Smaller Experiments

+TODO

+### Running on EC2

 TODO